[ home | blog home | recent activity ]

 This is more for my notes.
 I figured if I post it here, then I've got it written down in a place I can find again some day.

-I have a Canon Powershot S230 and it records video in some format that has a .AVI extension and I think it's Motion JPEG or something like that (I have no idea what I'm talking about in terms of video formats/codecs/whatever).
+I have a Canon Powershot S230 and it records video in some format that has a .AVI extension and I think it's Motion JPEG or something like that.

 Kino doesn't like the format, though.
 So I need to use ffmpeg to convert the files to a format that Kino does like:

-Kino seems totally kosher with that.
+Kino seems totally fine with that.
 No clue why or how--I figured it out by trial and error.

 Then I insert all the .dv files I want in a given "movie" into Kino.
 After doing some fiddling around, I Export, click on the DV Pipe tab, make sure the frame of: dropdown thingy is set to All, write the file name in, make sure the tool is set to FFMPEG VCD Export and then click on the Export button.
 That creates a file that's in a format that I can record to a cd as a data file and it plays magically on my Philips DVD player.